 - Healthy Boundaries

 Setting emotional and physical boundaries with people in our lives is an important part of creating healthy relationships.
 Talking about boundaries allows people to be aware of each other’s needs and comfort levels.
-This sets up a basis of respect in which the relationship can feel safe and healthy for both people.
+This sets up a foundation of respect so both people can feel safe and healthy in the relationship.

-What do healthy boundaries look like & feel like?
+What do healthy boundaries look and feel like?

 - Feeling comfortable communicating about what you want and don’t want